schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide/index.md

 | Prefetch DNS Key Support | `checked` |
 | Harden DNSSEC data       | `checked` |

-Finally, you need to configure Unbound to not recurse to external name servers for the local `internal.example.com` subdomain.
-Adding a custom [SOA record](https://www.cloudflare.com/learning/dns/dns-records/dns-soa-record/) to the local zone, makes Unbound the authoritative name server for that domain.
-We must use [Templates](https://docs.opnsense.org/development/backend/templates.html) this kind of [advanced Unbound configuration](https://docs.opnsense.org/manual/unbound.html#advanced-configurations).
+As a final step, we need to configure Unbound to not recurse to external name servers for the local `internal.example.com` subdomain.
+Adding a custom [SOA record](https://www.cloudflare.com/learning/dns/dns-records/dns-soa-record/) to the local zone makes Unbound the authoritative name server for that subdomain.
+We must use [Templates](https://docs.opnsense.org/development/backend/templates.html) for this kind of [advanced Unbound configuration](https://docs.opnsense.org/manual/unbound.html#advanced-configurations).

 Connect to OPNsense via serial console or SSH and add a `+TARGETS` file by running `vi /usr/local/opnsense/service/templates/sampleuser/Unbound/+TARGETS` containing: